google/ExoPlayer/docs/retrieving-metadata.md

 {: .language-java}

-If an application needs access to specific [`Metadata.Entry`][] objects, then it should add a `MetadataOutput` (for dynamic metadata delivered during playback) to the player.
+If an application needs access to specific [`Metadata.Entry`][] objects, then it should listen to `Player.Listener#onMetadata` (for dynamic metadata delivered during playback).
 Alternatively, if there is a need to look at static metadata, this can be accessed through the `TrackSelections#getFormat`.
-Both of these options are used to populate the `Player#getMediaMetadata`.
+`Player#getMediaMetadata` is populated from both of these sources.

 ## Without playback ##